yogidevendra/docs/docs/app-templates/database-to-hdfs.md

-# Database dump to HDFS application
+# Database dump to HDFS Sync application

 ## Summary

-Ingest records from a Database table to hadoop HDFS.
-This application reads messages from configured MySQL table and writes each record as a comma-separated line in HDFS files.
+Ingest records from a PostgreSQL Database table to hadoop HDFS.
+This application reads messages from configured PostgreSQL table and writes each record as a comma-separated line in HDFS files.

 The source code is available at:
 [https://github.com/DataTorrent/app-templates/tree/master/database-to-hdfs](https://github.com/DataTorrent/app-templates/tree/master/database-to-hdfs).

 Please send feedback or feature requests to: [feedback@datatorrent.com](mailto:feedback@datatorrent.com)